sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 In fact, by pure luck these duplicate frames happen right after he cuts the loops together.
 If you check out these duplicated locations, you can actually <a href="https://www.youtube.com/watch?v=N2VwIfi6LoY&t=2401s"> see the cut happen. </a> It happens right in the middle of a slap!
 Now it's not necessarily guaranteed that I got every match, but this is far more exhaustive than what we had before and I'm willing to call this one good enough.

-I don't follow this guy on youtube so I'm not sure if the video is an inside joke or anything -- it was posted on April 1st -- but this has definitely been a fun project to work out.
+I don't follow this youtuber so I'm not sure if the video is an inside joke or anything -- it was posted on April 1st -- but this has definitely been a fun project to work out.